Definition of Capital Adequacy Ratio

 Advantages

 - It helps the banks to maintain capital based on the riskiness of each loan exposure.
-For instance, two banks with the same loan book size but a different level of portfolio risk will be required to maintain corresponding bank capital.
-Higher the risk, the higher the capital required.
+For instance, if two banks have the same loan book size but differ in their level of portfolio risk, they will be required to maintain corresponding bank capital.
+The higher the risk, the higher the capital required.

-- The ratio is a good indicator for the investors to understand the overall risk of the loan book of a bank.
+- The ratio is a good indicator for investors to understand the overall risk of a bank’s loan book.

 Disadvantages

-One major limitation of the capital adequacy ratio is that it is unable to account for the expected losses that can deform a bank’s capital during any financial crisis.
+One major limitation of the CAR is that it cannot account for the expected losses that can deform a bank’s capital during any financial crisis.

 Conclusion